chibisnorlax/acnhfaq/index.md

 ## Acknowledgements
 The creation of this guide was an effort led by littlesnorlax#1717.

-Content contributed in no particular order by, littlesnorlax#1717, Nexies#0924, Zed#9586, cestislife#0473, LeChatMG#1082, monova#7159, Diablo#1311, tina™#7777, blink#0294, Melosaur🍕#7567, Jade09🐱#2309, Sari, Nours#7244, mybae#1905, Yamza#0836, pojayto#1996, and#6915, dee 💕#1989, and cloud#1580. ♥
+Content contributed in no particular order by, littlesnorlax#1717, Nexies#0924, Zed#9586, cestislife#0473, LeChatMG#1082, monova#7159, Diablo#1311, tina™#7777, blink#0294, Melosaur🍕#7567, Jade09🐱#2309, Sari, Nours#7244, Aeon#5777, mybae#1905, Yamza#0836, pojayto#1996, and#6915, dee 💕#1989, and cloud#1580. ♥

 A special thanks to the lovely members of the Garden Council, especially Bigfoot (Bigfoot MG#9157), Lucas (cestislife#0473), Goose (Waterjar#2219), and Blink (blink#0294).

-This guide also would not have been possible without the extraordinary work of the dataminers, testers, and guide makers, especially Alexis (Alexis#8717), Stoney (Stoney#9215), Yue (yue#1993), Lucas (cestislife#0473), Asteriation (asteriation#6884), and Ninji (<https://twitter.com/_ninji>).
+This guide also would not have been possible without the extraordinary work of the dataminers, testers, and guide makers, especially Alexis (Alexis#8717), Stoney (Stoney#9215), Yue (yue#1993), Lucas (cestislife#0473), Asteriation (asteriation#6884), Aeon (Aeon#5777), and Ninji (<https://twitter.com/_ninji>).

 Custom icons and assets by Melon (<https://twitter.com/54_Melon>).

 Big thanks to <https://acnhcdn.com/>, and <https://acnhapi.com/> for hosting images.

-Please contact littlesnorlax#1717 on Discord or submit a [PR](https://github.com/chibisnorlax/acnhfaq/pulls) if you would like to request changes to the document, or request usage within other applications or websites!
+Please contact `littlesnorlax#1717` on Discord or submit a [PR](https://github.com/chibisnorlax/acnhfaq/pulls) if you would like to request changes to the document, or request usage within other applications or websites.
+This guide is not to be replicated nor redistributed without explicit permission from the owner, all rights reserved.